Curacao is a Coral Island Worth Protecting

 While coral reefs alive today are still growing around the island, coral reefs that were formed in the past and were raised above water due to sea level changes essentially form the island that we now call Curaçao.

 The geological past and present of Curaçao rely on coral.
 Its ecological and economic survival depends on it as well.

 It just so happens that Curaçao is an excellent place to see this diversity for yourself.
-Unlike many other islands in the Caribbean, a car is often sufficient to reach remote dive or snorkel sites where you can simply jump in the water to explore the underwater world.
+Unlike many other islands in the Caribbean, a car is often sufficient to reach remote dive or snorkel sites where you can simply jump in the water to explore the underwater world from shore.